 - How repeatable and predictable is the behaviour of a joint?

 - Can joints be simplified to reduce weight and complexity?

 Research into these issues has received growing attention and some answers are now available.
-This workshop will introduce you to the problems, the current knowledge, some approaches and some solutions.
-Help to reduce modelling uncertainty by gaining the current knowledge.
+This workshop introduced the problems, the current knowledge, some approaches and some solutions.
+Helping to reduce modelling uncertainty by gaining the current knowledge.

-In the morning there will be talks from leading experts who will describe the current state of knowledge and provide the needed background knowledge.
+In the morning there were talks from leading experts who described the current state of knowledge and provided the needed background knowledge.

-In the afternoon you will be able to experiment with various joints.
-You will apply dynamic loads and see how an instrumented joint responds.
-You will be able to assemble and disassemble joints and examine the dynamic behaviour.
+In the afternoon delegates were able to experiment with various joints.
+They applied dynamic loads to see how an instrumented joint responded.
+Delegates were able to assemble and disassemble joints and examined the dynamic behaviour.

 Overview of the Issues and the Difficulties of Repeatability